ayakayorihiro/cs6120-project/proposal.md

 - `awk`, which is a scripting language used to process text, and is a standard utility feature in many operating systems; and
 - the DSL within `jq`, a popular JSON processing tool.

 We wanted a language that is *simple* enough that tasks like parsing do not become the majority of work, while still *useful* enough that substantial programs can (and have been) written in it.
 To this end, we may implement a convenient subset of a language that fulfils our criteria.
-We are primarily interested in `awk`, and are listing `jq` a fallback.
+We are primarily interested in `awk`, and are listing `jq` as a fallback.

 ## How